tnnt-devteam/tnnt/old_design_discussions.md

   it.
   - There are probably not many, if any, players who know how to check
     #achievements but not #enhance.
+- Achievement for killing a troll that revives 3 (or whatever arbitrary number) times.
+  - This has technical challenges: there can be lots of trolls that can be kept indefinitely eligible to get killed or revive again (alive off level, or dead in an ice box) and it'd be tricky to track them all.
+Not impossible but probably not worth the effort.
+  - Another argument is that the more interesting accomplishment is to stop a troll from reviving and we already have an achievement for that.
+- Achievement for eating the corpse of a former hero from a bones pile.
+  - This is too similar to, and less interesting than, the existing achievement for resurrecting a former hero by drawing their ghost into the corpse.
+    (Probably slightly more difficult because the ghost must first be dealt with instead of zapped at range, but not as interesting.)
+- Achievement for curing a stoned pet.
+  - It's difficult to get a stoned pet "naturally" as they will avoid eating cockatrice meat, so this basically requires you to stone the pet yourself, then cure it.

 ### Achievement categorization